danijar/crafter/README.md

 ## Highlights

-Crafter is a complex simulated environment that tests a variety of abilities of learning agents.
-It features an open-ended world with image inputs where the player discovers resources and tools, all while ensuring its own survival.
+Crafter is a simulated environment that tests a variety of general abilities of learning agents.
+It features a randomized open-ended world with image inputs where the player discovers resources and tools, all while ensuring its own survival.

 - **Generalization:** New procedurally generated map for each episode.
 - **Exploration:** Materials unlock new tools which in turn unlock new materials.
+- **Long dependencies:** Gathering resources, building shelter, growing fruits.
 - **Partial observability:** Each input image reveals only a small part of the world.
-- **Survival:** Must find food and water, rest, and defend against monsters.
+- **Survival:** Must find food and water, shelter to rest, defend against monsters.
-- **Easy to use:** Pure Python, image inputs, flat categorical actions.
+- **Easy to use:** Pure Python, few dependencies, flat categorical actions.

 ## Play Yourself